Tomorrow is Women’s Equality Day–a day on which we celebrate the passing of the 19th amendment, which gave women the right to vote.

 Except we do.
 When we ask for a raise, we’re 25% more likely to get denied compared to our male counterparts.

 Because women are discriminated against in the realm of pay, we’ve led the largest boom in the entrepreneurial sector over the past ten years.
-This is in large part due to the entrepreneurial efforts of black women in particular, who face one of the largest pay gaps.
+This is in large part due to the entrepreneurial efforts of Black women in particular, who face one of the largest pay gaps and succeed in entrepreneurship despite having less access to funding.

 Our daughters are not as confident in matters of personal finance as our sons.
 It’s not because we are trying to actively oppress our individual daughters, but it may be because we subconsciously give in to a system of oppression that we have normalized as a part of our culture.